 Additionally, students returning from Academic Suspension who have not already successfully completed a PADR course are required to enroll in PADR 0080 (Theory and Development for Academic Achievement) and fulfill all course requirements in order to maintain their academic standing with the university.

-Students who have successfully completed a PADR course but are subsequently placed on an Academic Suspension or Academic Dismissal period will be required to complete PADR 0090 (Theories of Academic Integration) and fulfill all course requirements as a condition of their return from suspension or dismissal.
+Students who have successfully completed a PADR course but are subsequently placed on an academic suspension period will be required to complete PADR 0090 (Theories of Academic Integration) and fulfill all course requirements as a condition of their return from suspension.

 The PADR student will learn to develop focus, purpose, and direction to achieve success not only in academia but also on a personal and professional level.
 PADR courses address factors that limit academic performance and implement strategies to overcome such factors.
 Students in PADR will also learn to effectively locate and utilize campus resources to aid in building and maintaining academic success.